There is a general misconception about where and when Reflexology was developed and practised.

 He divided the body into 10 longitudinal zones that run from the head to the toes and fingers thereby linking parts of the body in that zone and observed that the application of pressure to specific areas corresponded to pain relief in different areas of the body in that zone.

-He applied pressure to the toes and fingers of his patients and realized that this produced considerable analgesia and relieved headaches, earaches, tummy aches etc.
+He applied pressure to the toes and fingers of his patients and realised that this produced considerable analgesia and relieved headaches, earaches, tummy aches etc.

 Dr Joe Shelby-Riley ran the Riley School of Chiropractic in Washington DC.
 When Dr Fitzgerald and his colleagues came to lecture to Dr Riley’s students, he became interested in the subject of Zone Therapy.
 He and his wife, Elizabeth Ann became students of Dr Fitzgerald.